iSEE-Laboratory/EconomicGrasp/README.md

 #### GraspNetAPI

-Install graspnetAPI for evaluation. (if you download the graspnetAPI, change the numpy version to 1.23.4)
+Install graspnetAPI for evaluation. (if you download the previous version of graspnetAPI, change the numpy version to 1.23.4 or redownload it)

 ```bash
 git clone https://github.com/graspnet/graspnetAPI.git